CS222-UIUC/team-52-project/README.md

 # Introduction

+# 🛒 GroceryGauge

-## What is Grocery Gauge?
+## 📌 What is GroceryGauge?
-This website is a tool for people to track inflation prices on grocery products, more specifically Kroger products
+GroceryGauge is a web application that helps users track inflation and price changes for grocery products — specifically Kroger items.
+It allows users to:

-1. Pulls data from Kroger Products API
+- Track historical price changes with dynamic graphs
+- Estimate the cost of a grocery list using a simulated cart
+- Set up price alerts to be notified via email when a product hits a target price

-2. Website gets this data from the products and uses ____ to predict the price for the upcoming ___ days
+The site pulls product data from the **Kroger Products API** and uses a forecasting model to predict prices for the next few days.

-3. Website simulates the current total price with an Add To Cart function that allows you to see the total price if you were to buy the products today
-4. Website provides notification emails so you can save certain products and get an email when your preferred target price is hit
+---

 ## Features

-- Browse Kroger grocery items with updated prices
+- Browse Kroger grocery items with regularly updated prices
-- View individual graphs for each product showcasing the change in price over time
+- View price history graphs for each product
-- Add/remove products from a simulated grocery cart to calculate the price of a grocery list
+- Add/remove products to a cart to simulate a grocery trip total
-- Search function to find specific products
+- Search for specific products by name
-- Request an email alert for when desired products reach a desired price
+- Set email alerts for preferred target prices

+---

+## Technical Overview

+- **Frontend:** React.js (HTML/CSS/JSX)
+- **Backend:** Django REST Framework for API management and data processing
+- **Price Prediction:** Separate Flask service that generates price graphs using XGBoost
+- **Database:** MySQL to store products and price history
+- **Email Alerts:** Django backend + SMTP integration for notifications

+---
 # Technical Architecture
 [image]
+---
 # Developers
 - Jennifer Gonzalez (Frontend): Worked on Website Design and connecting backend API calls to Frontend design
 - Isabella Velez (Frontend): Mainly worked on Website Design, also handled the Product and About Us pages.
 - Andrew Stephan (Backend):
 - Yinglin (Backend): Set up the Django project environment and built functionality to fetch Kroger Products API data and stored it in a MySQL database
+---
 # Environment Setup
 - python3 -m venv .venv
 - source .venv/bin/activate